 Right as his momentum was carrying him in the next phase of superstardom, it was announced this morning that Lil Peep has passed away.
 His death was confirmed by the artists' UK rep following an overdose this morning.
 The emo-rapper sensation just turned 21 this month and leaves thousands of his fans mourning his death today.

 Lil Peep was as authentic and genuine as they come.
 His theme of soul searching rather than boasting clearly separated him from his peers in hip-hop.
-From effortlessly combining two genres of music, his countless face tattoos, and head-turning fashion, Lil Peep earned him a loyal cult following that will carry on his legacy forever.
+From effortlessly combining two genres of music, his charismatic personality, and head-turning fashion, Lil Peep earned him a loyal cult following that will carry on his legacy forever.

 “It’s usually looked down upon for a male in hip-hop to be an open book, but his honesty was welcomed by the youth who felt the same.”